KE-AI-ENG/FastDM/README.md

 We learned the design and reused code from the following projects: [Diffusers](https://github.com/huggingface/diffusers), [vLLM](https://github.com/vllm-project/vllm), [Flash-attention](https://github.com/Dao-AILab/flash-attention), [SGLang](https://github.com/sgl-project/sglang), [teacache](https://github.com/ali-vilab/TeaCache)

 The cuda-backend kernels(high performance operator, [cutlass](https://github.com/NVIDIA/cutlass/tree/v4.1.0)-based gemm or self-attention-fp8) implementations adapted from vllm or sglang kernels and flash-attention.
 In order to clone the Cutlass source code from GitHub without using git submodule(the domestic network is often disconnected if you don't use VPN), we directly put the Cutlass header files in the csrc/include, this method is rather crude😂.

+Thanks to the distillation lora models of wan2.2 the [ModelTC community](https://github.com/ModelTC/Wan2.2-Lightning) provides.
+We merge the [wan2.2-lightning-model](https://github.com/ModelTC/Wan2.2-Lightning) and wan2.2 base model to an new model.
+It significantly increases the speed of video generation.